cfpb/consumerfinance.gov/docs/other-front-end-testing.md

    navigate to and open the desktop Safari application.
 2. Ensure the developer menu is shown by checking the box at `Safari` > `Preferences…` > `Advanced` > `Show Develop menu in menu bar`.
-3. Open the `Develop` menu in the desktop Safari and there should be a `Simulator` option that when opened will show any JavaScript console output that's coming from the page you're visiting in the iOS Simulator.
+3. Open the `Develop` menu in desktop Safari and there should be a `Simulator` option that when opened will show any JavaScript console output that's coming from the page you're visiting in the iOS Simulator.